Who would’ve thought being in the buff would help build body confidence?

-After I started living alone (See my article on the benefits if you’ve never thought of trying it), I started being naked at home.
-At first it was sleeping naked, because some super sexy celebrity whom I forget their name mentioned they only sleep that way.
-Also, Cosmo ran an article about why you should.
+After I started living alone (See my article on living alone benefits if you’ve never thought of trying it), I started being naked at home.
+At first, it was sleeping naked, because some super sexy celebrity whom I forget their name mentioned they only sleep that way.
+Also, Cosmo ran an article about why you should sleep naked.
 So naturally, the next morning I would find myself nude at home either walking around the house, cooking, doing yoga, or just watching TV because I was too lazy to go to my closet to find pants.

 But you know what happened?

 I started to love my body.
 In fact, I would stare and study it all the time.
 I’d notice new bruises or freckles that I’d never seen before.
 I could tell when it was close to my time of the month, because I would get bigger in certain areas.
 But the difference to staring at myself previously, and now, is the way I talk to myself.
-I’ve started telling myself that I love my body and that I look amazing (Read my article on How to Change Your Mindset).
-This practice has actually changed my mindset and confidence on how I feel.
+I’ve started telling myself that I love my body and that I look amazing (Read my article on How to Build Body Confidence Through Changing Your Mindset).
+This practice has actually changed my mindset and confidence in how I feel.

 2. It helps you to accept your flaws.

 However, I was like this all the time!
 So I started to accept the fact that this is my body.
 The cellulite on my thighs is a part of me.
 When my legs knock together as I walk, it’s just a fact.
-Of course I eat healthy and work out, but there are some things that will always be the same.
+Of course, I try to eat healthily and work out, but there are some things that will always be the same.
 Instead of fixating on them, I’ve learned to accept them as a part of me.

 3. It helps you be happier in life.